Roku Inc. sees stock rise amid strong options trading interest

 About ROKU

-Roku, Inc. operates a television (TV) streaming platform.
-The Company connects viewers to the streaming content they love, enables content publishers to build and monetize large audiences, and provides advertisers with capabilities to engage consumers.
-The Company’s segments include platform and devices.
-The platform segment is engaged in the sale of digital advertising (including direct and programmatic video advertising, media and entertainment promotional spending, and related services) and streaming services distribution (including subscription and transaction revenue shares, the sale of premium subscriptions, and the sale of branded app buttons on remote controls).
-The devices segment is engaged in the sale of streaming players, Roku-branded TVs, smart home products and services, audio products, and related accessories.
-The Company sells the majority of its devices in the United States through retailers and distributors as well as through the Company’s website.
+Roku, Inc. is a TV streaming platform in the United States, Canada, and Mexico.
+The Company connects viewers to the content they love, enables content publishers to build and monetize audiences through advertising and subscriptions, and provides advertisers with capabilities to reach and engage consumers.
+The Company's segments include Advertising, Subscriptions, and Devices.
+The Company's Advertising segment includes the sale of digital advertising, including direct and programmatic video advertising, ads integrated into its user interface (UI), and related services.
+The Company's Subscriptions segment includes the sale of subscriptions to end users.
+The Company's Devices segment includes the sale of streaming players, Roku-made TVs, smart home products and services, audio products, and related accessories.
+The Company also owns and operates The Roku Channel, the home of premium and free entertainment; Howdy, a low-cost subscription service; and Frndly TV, a live TV streaming service.

 About the author